ROCm/AMDMIGraphX/README.md

 ## Installing the dependencies
-There are two alternatives to install the dependencies required by MIGraphX:
+There are two alternative ways to install the dependencies required by MIGraphX:

 * Dependencies can be installed one by one using a [script](https://github.com/mvermeulen/rocm-migraphx/blob/master/scripts/build_prereqs.sh).
 (Note: 1.
 You may need the sudo to install the above dependencies.
 2. rocBLAS and MIOpen can be installed with the